Iamsocoodnjdsamjdfnsndaf/BMSSP/README.md

 ## Features

 * **Faithful Algorithm Implementation**: A correct and understandable implementation of the recursive BMSSP algorithm described in the paper.
+* **Dijkstra's Algorithm for Comparison**: Includes standard, multi-source, and bounded implementations of Dijkstra's algorithm to serve as a performance baseline.
 * **Recursive Divide-and-Conquer Strategy**: Solves the SSSP problem by breaking it into smaller, bounded sub-problems.
 * **Custom Data Structures**: Includes the specialized `DataStructureD` and `PriorityQueue` required to manage the algorithm's unique search frontiers.
-* **Comprehensive Test Suite**: A robust set of unit and integration tests to verify the correctness of the implementation across various graph types and edge cases.
+* **Test Suite**: A set of unit and benchmark tests to verify the correctness of all algorithms across various graph types and edge cases.
-* **Self-Contained Core Logic**: The core `bmssp` package is self-contained and relies only on the Go standard library.
+* **Detailed Benchmarking**: Includes a full benchmark suite to compare the performance and memory usage of BMSSP against various Dijkstra implementations.

 ## Algorithm Pseudocode